My chihuahua has dry itchy skin, what’s causing it?

-This sounds more complicated than it is.
+So if your poor chihuahua has dry itchy skin, you can make up this soothing bath.
+Colloidal oatmeal bath sounds complicated than it is.
 Colloidal means very small particles that are suspended evenly in a medium, in this case water.
 You can make this yourself if you can grind oats down to a fine powder.

 - Buy some organic oatmeal (not instant) and grind it down to a very fine powder.